numenta/nupic-legacy/blog/_posts/2013-11-03-2013-fall-hackathon-outcome.md

 <h2 id="videos"><a href="#videos">Videos</a></h2>

-We tried to record everything we could, which in included all the sessions (minus one because of a technical glitch).
+We tried to record everything we could, which included all the sessions (minus one because of a technical glitch).
 My apologies for the poor audio and video in some of these.
 We had a wireless microphone failure because of unanticipated RF interference.
 We attempted to live-stream everything on YouTube via Google Hangout, which meant we sacrificed quality.
 For future hackathons, I plan to have better tools in place.

 #### <a href="http://www.youtube.com/watch?v=QNF-gONtSmA" rel="prettyPhoto" title="2013 NuPIC Fall Hackathon Kickoff Presentation">2013 NuPIC Fall Hackathon Kickoff Presentation</a>